Saturday at 7 p.m. in Ogden, Utah

 Pilipovich began his coaching career serving as a graduate assistant at California University (Pa.) for two years (1986-88), before being named as an assistant coach for one season (1988-89).

 A 1986 graduate of Thiel College in Greenville, Pa., with a degree in business administration, Pilipovich earned four varsity basketball letters and served as team captain during his senior season.
 He earned his master's degree from California (Pa.) in 1988 in geography and regional planning.
-He is an active member of the National Association of Basketball Coaches (NABC) and continues to serve on the NABC Assistant Coaches Committee.
+He is an active member of the National Association of Basketball Coaches (NABC) and has served on the NABC Assistant Coaches Committee.